Ruins of a large Canaanite and Israelite city in the southern low hills of Judea.

 The first organized settlement started at about 2000 BC (Middle Bronze period), but was a small city.
 After a comparatively brief time the city was destroyed by fire.
-The Canaanite city was soon rebuilt, but this time (~17th Century BC) the second city was fortified with very high walls (7m high), dry moat (3m deep) and a glacis.
+The Canaanite city was soon rebuilt, but this time (~17th Century BC) the second city was fortified by the Hyksos with very high walls (7m high), dry moat (3m deep) and a glacis.
 These formidable fortifications indicate this was a royal Canaanite city with great importance.

 Israelite period (1200BC-1000BC)

 The excavations revealed another destruction layer which they dated to the transition from the Bronze age to the Iron Age (13th to the 12th Century).
 This is the estimated time of the conquest of Joshua.
 After about 150 years the city was rebuilt with inferior fortifications – a 2m wide wall and smaller glacis.
 This indicates that the city status was degraded to a minor Israelite provisional city.